secretnodes/secretnodes.org/docs/faq.md

 ## Is there slashing on mainnet?

 Slashing was live day one on the Enigma mainnet.
-As of 4/6/2020 slashing for double signing is 5% and slashing for downtime is 1%.
+As of 4/6/2020 slashing parameters are
+* Double signing results in a 5% slash.
+* Downtime results in a 1% slash.

 ## What are hardware and software requirements?